mitdbg/datascienceclass/lab_3/README.md

  Some more implementation hints:
  * Start with a very small subset of columns on each dataset and build from there.
  * You may find it helpful to fill in missing values for some columns.
  * First see how far direct field equality takes you before moving on to more complex tasks like similarity matching.
 You can do this without n^2 comparisons if you are clever with data structures.
-Move on to similarity matches like jaccard similairty, and weighted jaccard similarity only afterwards.
+Move on to similarity matches like Jaccard similarity, and weighted Jaccard Similarity only afterwards.
  * Test out your similarity metric on a few rows before moving on to the whole dataset.
  * While you must implement some sort of blocking, you do not need to jump directly to using complex techniques like LSH with minhash.
 Try to find simple ways of blocking up the data using a single field.
 The goal is to decrease the number of similarity searches you have to use without excluding too many matches.
- * When doing similarity scoring, it is easiset to start with a single column.
-Check how far this gets you in terms of accuracty.
+ * When doing similarity scoring, it is easiest to start with a single column.
+Check how far this gets you in terms of accuracy.
 Only after this is working should you consider using weighted averages from several columns.
  * If you want to use machine learning for some parts of this lab, you are welcome to.
 It is not required to get full credit on this assignment (But it may help move you up the leaderboard).
  * If your implementation is going slow, you may want to try your algorithms on a sample of the data.
 If you choose this, make sure you sample the data such that there are enough matches in your sample to be interesting.

- * Looking at the Lecture 5 [slides](http://dsg.csail.mit.edu/6.S080/lectures/lec5.pptx) and [code](http://dsg.csail.mit.edu/6.S080/lectures/lec5-code.py) may be very helpful..
+ **Restrictions**
+ You should use only the packages provided for you, namely, the default python libraries, pandas, sklearn (if you want to use machine learning), datasketch(for an LSH Minhash implementation).
+Note that you need not do machine learning or use LSH to achieve .7 on the test dataset.

 # Submission Instructions